What is autism spectrum disorder?

 Getting treatment for autism as an adult at Nightingale Hospital will generally be offered in an outpatient setting, and can include:

-- Various therapies including – Cognitive Behavioural Therapy (CBT), can help with ASD and identify coping skills.
-Individuals can learn to reduce challenging behaviours, build upon their strengths
+- Various therapies including cognitive behavioural therapy (CBT), can help with ASD and identify coping skills.
+Individuals can learn to reduce challenging behaviours and build upon their strengths.